HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Related Work

-As a prominent research direction, single-frame schemes have recently attracted significant attention.
+As a prominent research direction, single-frame schemes have recently attracted considerable attention.
 CNN-based methods are typically built upon U-Net~\cite{ronnebergerUNetConvolutionalNetworks2015} and its variants, with feature fusion serving as a representative improvement strategy.
 For example, ACM~\cite{daiAsymmetricContextualModulation2021} realizes feature fusion of different levels through asymmetric context modulation.
-DNANet~\cite{liDenseNestedAttention2023} achieves better detection performance through gradual interaction and enhancement between high-level and low-level features.
+DNANet~\cite{liDenseNestedAttention2023} achieves better detection performance through gradual interaction and enhancement between high- and low-level features.
 To reach multilevel and multiscale representation learning, UIUNet~\cite{wuUIUNetUNetUNet2023a} embeds a tiny U-Net into a larger U-Net backbone.
 ISNet~\cite{zhangISNetShapeMatters2022} extracts the underlying edge features and improves detection performance through cross-layer feature fusion.
 RDIAN~\cite{sunReceptiveFieldDirectionInduced2023} utilizes multiscale convolution and direction-induced attention mechanisms to capture richer target features for fusion.
-Recently, many studies have combined CNNs with ViTs~\cite{dosovitskiyImageWorth16x162020} to leverage their significant advantage in modeling long-range dependencies.
-IR-TransDet~\cite{linIRTransDetInfraredDim2023a} explores the relationship between the global image, the target, and the neighboring pixels.
-SCTransNet~\cite{yuanSCTransNetSpatialChannelCross2024c} efficiently encodes semantic differences between target and background via spatial channel cross-transformers.
-Inspired by the ODE, RKformer~\cite{zhangRKformerRungeKuttaTransformer2022} and ABMNet~\cite{chenABMNetCouplingTransformer2023} are proposed.
+PGNet~\cite{liPGNetPositionGuided2025} employs a cascaded convolutional encoder architecture for the adaptive extraction of multiscale discriminative infrared features.
+Recently, many studies have combined CNNs with ViTs~\cite{dosovitskiyImageWorth16x162020} to leverage their substantial advantage in modeling long-range dependencies.
+IR-TransDet~\cite{linIRTransDetInfraredDim2023a} explores the relationship between the global image, target, and neighboring pixels.
+SCTransNet~\cite{yuanSCTransNetSpatialChannelCross2024c} efficiently encodes semantic differences between target and background through spatial channel cross-transformers.
+Inspired by the neural ordinary differential equations, RKformer~\cite{zhangRKformerRungeKuttaTransformer2022} and ABMNet~\cite{chenABMNetCouplingTransformer2023} were proposed.
 Considering the high labeling costs of full supervision, point-supervision schemes~\cite{liMonteCarloLinear2023b,yingMappingDegenerationMeets2023,yangLabelEvolutionBased2024a,liLevelSetAnnotation2024,kouMCGCMultiscaleChain2024,wuSinglePointSupervisedHighResolution2024} and self-supervision schemes~\cite{luSIRST5KExploringMassive2024} have emerged as viable alternatives.
-Recently, some popular network architectures such as Mamba~\cite{chenMiMISTDMambainMambaEfficient2024a}, SAM~\cite{zhangIRSAMAdvancingSegment2025} are also migrated to IRSTD.
+Recently, some popular network architectures such as Mamba~\cite{chenMiMISTDMambainMambaEfficient2024a} and SAM~\cite{zhangIRSAMAdvancingSegment2025} have also migrated to IRSTD.
+Moreover, FEST~\cite{zhaoRobustInfraredSmall2025a} presents a feature-enhanced and sensitivity-tunable framework to improve the detection performance of existing single-frame methods.
+Meanwhile, SGIRNet~\cite{chiContrastinvariantFeatureExtraction2025} focuses on improving the generalizability of existing models through framework-level improvements.
 However, the lack of motion information limits single-frame schemes in detecting moving infrared targets under complex dynamic backgrounds.
 To overcome this problem, some multi-frame strategies have been proposed recently.